The Last Dinosaur: Plot

-The group returns to the destroyed camp and notice Kawamoto is gone, as well as the Borer, which they mistakenly believe was sunk.
-Enraged, Thrust vows to kill the dinosaur.
+The group returns to the destroyed camp and notices Kawamoto and Polar Borer have disappeared.
+Enraged, Maston vows to kill the dinosaur.
 After a few months pass, the group is now living in a cave and has a number of encounters with cavemen in the area, but are able to turn them away with a handmade crossbow.
 They also befriend a cavewoman, who they name Hazel.
-While Hazel helps Frankie wash her hair, the T. rex returns.
-Frankie is able to flee to a cave, with the T. rex trying to get in.
-Thrust, Bunta, and Wade are able to turn it away with a large boulder tied to its tail.
-Thrust decides to kill the T. rex once and for all with a catapult.
+While Hazel helps Frankie wash her hair, the Tyrannosaurus returns.
+Frankie takes refuge in a cave, with the Tyrannosaurus trying to get in.
+Maston, Bunta, and Wade are able to turn it away with a large boulder tied to its tail.
+Maston decides to kill the Tyrannosaurus once and for all with a catapult.

 After building the catapult, they wait for the dinosaur.
-Out hunting, Wade finds the Borer and realizes it is still operable.
-However, Thrust refuses to leave, wanting to kill the T. rex first.
-Wade and Frankie leave the camp to get the Borer fixed and then leave, while Thrust and Bunta remain.
+Out hunting, Wade finds the Polar Borer and realizes it is still operable.
+However, Maston refuses to leave, wanting to kill the Tyrannosaurus.
+Wade and Frankie leave the camp to get the Borer fixed and then leave, while Maston and Bunta remain.
 Once the Borer is launched back in the water, Frankie goes back to convince the others to leave with them one last time.
-While tracking the T. rex, Bunta is eaten by it.
-Frankie reunites with Thrust and helps him use the catapult on the T. rex, but it only injures it.
-The T. rex then goes on a rampage and destroys their catapult.
+Bunta is killed by the Tyrannosaurus while stalking him.
+Frankie reunites with Maston and helps him use the catapult on the Tyrannosaurus.
+But the dinosaur soon gets back to its feet and destroys the catapult.

 In the wake of the destruction, Wade arrives and states that they have to leave now or they will be trapped in the valley.
-Frankie pleads with Thrust to go with them and to leave the T. rex, as it is the "last one".
-However, Thrust replies "So am I...", and is therefore left behind with Hazel.
+Frankie pleads with Maston to go with them and to leave the Tyrannosaurus as it is the "last one", Maston replies "So am I".

+Wade and Frankie then leave aboard the Polar Borer, leaving Maston in the valley with Hazel.